 Thank your customers for shopping with you during Black Week and ask them for feedback.
 Are they happy with their purchase, did they have problems shopping on Black Friday or did everything go smoothly?

-Data like this is essential for your business and your future SMS strategy.
-For example, you can ask for feedback by opening up SMS replies and dialogue, or by asking recipients to rate their experience on a scale from 1-10.
-You can also create a short questionnaire and send a link to it.
-There are several ways to ask for feedback.
+Data like this is essential for your business and your future marketing strategy.
+For example, you can ask for feedback by opening up SMS replies and asking the recipient to rate their experience on a scale from 1-10.
+You can also send a link to a short questionnaire or start a dialogue on RCS.
+There are many ways to ask for feedback.

-All that remains is to wish you good luck & with your own Black Friday SMS strategy!
+All that remains is to wish you good luck & with your own Black Friday strategy!

 FAQ: Black Friday